ricardoponcio/AutomatePluginTask-PluginSdk/README.md

 # PluginSDK
 ## An Automate Plugin Task module

-### Interfaces
+### Implementations

-#### IPluginTask
+#### AbstractPluginTask

-Main interface that will be used by the engine to run the plugin.
+Main abstract class that will be used by the engine to run the plugin.
-Must be implemented by the main class in the plugin with the right returns.
+Must be extended by the main class in the plugin with the right returns.

 The required methods are: